robhutters/app/README.md

-# Background

-Every front-end application needs basic features like logging in, account management, and a dashboard with user-centric features; I was building my next app with that idea in mind.
-It has morphed into a recipe app.

-# de luie chef
+# README

-Translation: "the lazy chef"
-Idea: build a Tinder-like recipe app.
-Business: collect and sell user data, offer premium features to consumers.
+I'm a self-taught developer.
+This repo contains the front-end code for a Tinder-like recipe app.
+I'm building it for a Dutch market.
+It's called "the lazy chef".
+I intend to collect and sell user data to other businesses and offer premium features to consumers.

-# How I work
+## How I work

-I open an Issue ticket on Github with the feature I want to develop.
+I open an ticket on a Github kanban project board with the feature I want to develop.
 I make a judgement call on the spot whether this feature is necessary for an MVP.

 I work with 3 windows open: Safari (GitHub, e-mail, ChatGPT), FireFox (documentation, research, database, app), VSCODE (code, terminal).
 This setup keeps me focused on what matters most.